 “The luxury for us is to have a defender like Scottie who can cover probably more than one situation at a time.
 Play a man, play a play.
 And he’s able to hang tight to whomever he is playing if it’s a (Greg) Foster or a (Bryon) Russell, (Greg) Ostertag.
 And recover to help on the defensive set so they can’t operate.
 And he’s big enough to handle (Karl) Malone outside off the pick-and-roll.”Phil Jackson, Chicago Tribune

-The 1996-98 Chicago Bulls championship teams featured as many as five polyvalent defensive players in Ron Harper, Michael Jordan, Scottie Pippen, Toni Kukoc and Dennis Rodman.
-As such, those teams are unique in basketball history.
+The 1996-98 Chicago Bulls championship teams featured as many as five versatile defensive players in Ron Harper, Michael Jordan, Scottie Pippen, Toni Kukoc, and Dennis Rodman.
+As such, those teams are unique in basketball history, which the Chicago Bulls most certainly were.